Humph2020/covid19-analysis-uk/README.md

 ### 📌 Description

 This project explores global COVID-19 trends with a focuse on the United Kingdom.
 Using BigQuery's public datasets, the analysis examines confirmed cases, death rates, and vaccination progress from early 2020 to 2023.
-This project also compares the UK's vaccination rollout with that of the United States.
+This project also compares the UK's vaccination rollout with that of Canada.

 ###  Objectives

 - Analyze daily and monthly COVID-19 case and death trends in the UK
-- Compare the UK’s vaccination progress with the US
+- Compare the UK’s vaccination progress with Canada
 - Visualize patterns to understand when major surges or improvements occurred

 ### 🔧 Tools Used: